Keeping in Touch in Belgium

 While international calls can be expensive, those with broadband will find online video chat services to be the most cost-effective way to make long-distance calls.
 The international access code for Belgium is +32.
 The outgoing code is 00 followed by the relevant country code.
 Public phones take coins or phone cards.

 To subscribe to a telephone service in Belgium, clients must be over 18 years old and show proof of identification.
 Installation can take up to 12 days and prices vary depending on the plan and number of lines being installed, as well as travel and service time.

 The most basic service plans include messages, call-back, caller ID for missed calls and three-way calling.
 The most popular phone companies in Belgium are Belgian Telecom, Base, VOO and Proximus.

 Mobile phones in Belgium

-Adding more minutes (talk time) to a mobile phone is easy; phone cards are conveniently sold in grocery stores and gas stations in various denominations.
-The most common mobile providers in Belgium are Base, Mobistar and Proximus.
+Adding more minutes to a mobile phone is easy.
+Phone cards are conveniently sold in grocery stores and gas stations in various denominations.
+The most common mobile providers in Belgium are Base, Orange and Proximus.

 Internet in Belgium

 Expats will find that most households are equipped with high-speed broadband, with a choice between unlimited ADSL or fixed-bandwidth contracts.
 Internet cafés are also widely available in Belgium.